-Confession: I am a toothpaste snob.
+Confession: I make homemade toothpaste because I’m a toothpaste snob.

 Pssh, as if there’s an option in this frugal crunchy house. 😉

-Let’s just say it was weird.
 Too weird in my book and if it’s weird to me, it’ll definitely be weird to the rest of the family.
 And who wants to feel weird when they’re brushing their teeth?

 I got brave and branched out beyond peppermint, mixing and matching the essential oils I had with the flavors of stevia in my pantry.
-In the end, I was able to create three flavors of all-natural toothpaste that replicate Earthpaste so much so that the family can’t even tell the difference!
+In the end, I was able to create three flavors of all-natural homemade toothpaste that replicate Earthpaste so much so that my family can’t even tell the difference!

 All three flavors are Mr. Crumbs and kid approved, verified by eating AND brushing.
 (The Boy is actually the one that said the lemon flavor wasn’t lemon-y enough!)